Mercantilism: Other countries

 The other nations of Europe also embraced mercantilism to varying degrees.
 The Netherlands, which had become the financial centre of Europe by being its most efficient trader, had little interest in seeing trade restricted and adopted few mercantilist policies.
 Mercantilism became prominent in Central Europe and Scandinavia after the Thirty Years' War (1618–48), with Christina of Sweden, Jacob Kettler of Courland, and Christian IV of Denmark being notable proponents.

 The Habsburg Holy Roman Emperors had long been interested in mercantilist policies, but the vast and decentralized nature of their empire made implementing such notions difficult.
-Some constituent states of the empire did embrace Mercantilism, most notably Prussia, which under Frederick the Great had perhaps the most rigidly controlled economy in Europe.
+Some constituent states of the empire did embrace mercantilism, most notably Prussia, which under Frederick the Great had perhaps the most rigidly controlled economy in Europe.

 Spain benefited from mercantilism early on as it brought a large amount of precious metals such as gold and silver into their treasury by way of the new world.
 In the long run, Spain's economy collapsed as it was unable to adjust to the inflation that came with the large influx of bullion.
 Heavy intervention from the crown put crippling laws for the protection of Spanish goods and services.
 Mercantilist protectionist policy in Spain caused the long-run failure of the Castilian textile industry as the efficiency severely dropped off with each passing year due to the production being held at a specific level.
 Spain's heavily protected industries led to famines as much of its agricultural land was required to be used for sheep instead of grain.
 Much of their grain was imported from the Baltic region of Europe which caused a shortage of food in the inner regions of Spain.
-Spain limiting the trade of their colonies is one of the causes that lead to the separation of the Dutch from the Spanish Empire.
-The culmination of all of these policies lead to Spain defaulting in 1557, 1575, and 1596.
+Spain limiting the trade of their colonies is one of the causes that led to the separation of the Dutch from the Spanish Empire.
+The culmination of all of these policies led to Spain defaulting in 1557, 1575, and 1596.

 During the economic collapse of the 17th century, Spain had little coherent economic policy, but French mercantilist policies were imported by Philip V with some success.
-Russia under Peter I (Peter the Great) attempted to pursue mercantilism, but had little success because of Russia's lack of a large merchant class or an industrial base.
+Ottoman Grand Vizier Kemankeş Kara Mustafa Pasha also followed some mercantilist financial policies during the reign of Ibrahim I. Russia under Peter I (Peter the Great) attempted to pursue mercantilism, but had little success because of Russia's lack of a large merchant class or an industrial base.